top of page

 4. Creating a Legacy: Leaving a Lasting Impact

 Starting a community farm and playgroup isn’t just about short-term happiness; it’s about creating a legacy that will continue to impact future generations.
-These spaces become part of a neighborhood’s culture, enriching the lives of everyone involved.
-The beauty of community farms is that they can adapt and evolve over time—what starts as a small group of neighbors planting vegetables can grow into a hub of learning, activity, and social cohesion.
+I hope our farm becomes one part of our neighborhood’s culture, enriching the lives of everyone involved.
+As the farm grows, we will host educational workshops, farmers' markets, and community events.

 5. The Happiness of Watching It Grow